-- Conducting the Validation strictly according to the Validation Plan! - Results must comply with limits set in the Validation Plan. - If not: The method is validated, but not valid! - •Report of Results: - Method Validation Report; - will be referred in the Analytical Protocol of PK/BA/BE-studies.
+- Conducting the Validation strictly according to the Validation Plan! - Results must comply with limits set in the Validation Plan. - If not: The method is validated, but not valid!
+Improve the method and start the cycle again. - •Report of Results: - Method Validation Report; - will be referred in the Analytical Protocol of PK/BA/BE-studies.